Richard Greco Jr.

-In 2007, Richard Greco Jr. was named as Managing Partner of the international merchant banking firm of Filangieri Capital Partners, whose portfolio companies and clients in Italy, the United States, and emerging markets of the Middle East and Africa are in the aerospace and defense, homeland security, pharmaceuticals, medical software, intellectual property, financial data analytics and artificial intelligence, metal mechanics, and water & waste water treatment industries.
-In his role as Managing Partner of Filangieri Capital, Greco has served as CEO, board chairman, and/or board member of all portfolio companies, developing an extensive experience in corporate governance, strategy, growth execution, restructuring, finance, operations, M&A, and managing complex matters of politics and international relations.
-Greco also served as a member of the board of directors of the Quadrivio Investment Group based in Milan, Italy, with more than $1.4 billion of private equity assets under management in eleven distinct private equity, venture capital, alternative energy, and other funds.
-He serves as a senior advisor to the international business strategy firm The Scowcroft Group, based in Washington, D.C., founded and managed by former National Security Advisor Brent Scowcroft.
-He also serves as a senior advisor to the fixed-income asset manager Muzinich & Co., based in New York City, where he helped establish a corporate debt fund for small and medium-sized businesses in Italy.
-In 2014, Greco was named chief executive officer and Vice Chairman of the Board of Euro Mec Water Group, the parent company for Euro Mec Srl, a global water and waste water treatment company based in Mantua, Italy.
-In February 2015 he was appointed CEO of Euro Mec Srl, the operating company of the Euro Mec Water Group (EMWG), which was in financial distress.
-During his tenure as CEO Greco led an important restructuring of EMWG and successfully returned the company to profitability.
-In 2015 and 2016 EMWG posted revenues of 8.5 million Euros and 11.8 million Euros, up from 42,000 Euros in 2014.
-Greco is a leading technical and financial expert in clean water and waste water treatment as well as the role of clean water in humanitarian assistance, emergency relief, and emerging market development as conducted by the United Nations, UNICEF, the United States Navy, the World Bank, and other leading international institutions.
+In 2007 Richard Greco Jr. was named Managing Partner of the private investment firm Filangieri Capital Partners, which he led for ten years until his retirement in 2017.
+His investment portfolio in the United States and Italy included companies in the aerospace and defense, homeland security, medical software, IP, AI, metal mechanics, and water treatment industries.
+As a principal investor with a seat on the board of directors or executive committee of most portfolio companies, Greco provided management with strategic, operational, and financial guidance, including matters of corporate governance, internationalization, shareholder value creation, restructuring, and M&A. Greco also served as a member of the board of directors of the Quadrivio Investment Group based in Milan, Italy, with more than $1.4 billion of private equity assets under management.
+Since 2007, Greco has also served as a senior advisor to the international business strategy firm The Scowcroft Group, based in Washington, D.C., founded and managed by former National Security Advisor Brent Scowcroft.
+He also served as a senior advisor to the fixed-income asset manager Muzinich & Co., based in New York City, where he helped establish a corporate debt fund for small and medium-sized businesses in Italy and as a member of the Board of Advisors of the Morgan Stanley Journal of Applied Corporate Finance.
+In 2017, Greco exited his portfolio and retired from business.